 In what amounted to a declaration of war upon the SPD left wing, the trade union congress adopted a resolution that declared discussion on the question of a political mass strike was impermissible within the trade unions.
-It warned workers “not to let themselves be distracted by the reception and propagation of such ideas from the day-to-day tasks of building up the organizations of labor.”
+It warned workers “not to let themselves be distracted by the reception and propagation of such ideas from the small day-to-day tasks of building up the organization of labor.”

-The SPD was deeply shaken by the rebellion of the trade union leaders against the party.
+The SPD was shaken by the rebellion of the trade union leaders against the party.
 Kautsky declared that the congress had revealed the depth of the alienation of the trade unions from the party, and noted, with a sense of irony, that it struck him as absurd that the “desire of the trade unions for peace and quiet” had been proclaimed in a year “that has been the most revolutionary in all human history.”
 It was evident to Kautsky that the trade union leaders were more concerned with the fate of the organization’s bank accounts than with the “moral quality of the masses.”

 For a time, the SPD leadership fought back against the trade union officials, but did so as cautiously as possible.
-At the Jena party congress of September 1905, Bebel introduced a skillfully worded resolution that partially acknowledged the validity of the political mass strike but only as a defensive weapon.
+At the Jena party congress of September 1905, Bebel introduced a skillfully worded resolution that partially acknowledged the validity of the political mass strike — but only as a defensive weapon.
 In return, the trade unions acquiesced to Bebel’s formulation, but only briefly.
-At the party congress in Mannheim in September 1906, the trade union leaders demanded, and obtained, from the SPD passage of a resolution that established the principle of “equality” between the trade unions and the party.
+At the party congress in Mannheim in September 1906, the trade union leaders demanded, and obtained from the SPD, passage of a resolution that established the principle of “equality” between the trade unions and the party.
 This meant that on all issues touching on matters that were of direct concern to the trade unions, the party had to work out a position that was acceptable to them.
 Over strenuous objections, party leaders collaborated with trade union officials to bureaucratically shut down discussion and ram through the resolution.

 From this point on, the SPD was effectively ruled by the general commission of the trade unions.
-The relation of the trade unions to the party was, as Luxemburg noted, like that of the shrew peasant wife, who told her husband: "Whenever questions arise between us, we shall use the following procedure When we agree, you will decide.
+The relation of the trade unions to the party was, as Luxemburg noted, like that of the shrew peasant wife, who told her husband, “Whenever questions arise between us, we shall use the following procedure : When we agree, you will decide.
 When we disagree, I will decide.”

 It was probably true that the arguments of the union officials reflected the outlook of substantial sections of workers during the years when the debate on the mass strike first erupted.
 It is even possible that, had the issue been put to a vote in 1905 or 1906, more workers would have cast their votes for the position of Legien than for that of Luxemburg.
-However, in considering the attitude of the workers to the dispute between the Marxists and the reformist union leaders, it is important to keep the following in mind: The officials were, so to speak, institutionally and constitutionally “committed” to policies which proceeded from their unions’ organic dependence upon capitalist production relations and the national-state setup.
-The working class, as an essentially revolutionary social force, was not similarly committed to the gradualist program of reformist adaptation.
+However, in considering the attitude of the workers to the dispute between the Marxists and the reformist union leaders, it is important to keep the following in mind: The officials were, so to speak, institutionally and constitutionally “committed” to policies that proceeded from their unions’ organic dependence upon capitalist production relations and the national-state setup.
+The working class, as a revolutionary social force, was not similarly committed to the gradualist program of reformist adaptation.

 The development of the underlying contradictions of the capitalist system frayed the fabric of social compromise in Germany.
 As class tensions increased, the workers adopted a more aggressive and hostile attitude toward the employers and the state.
 By 1910–11, there were clear signs that Luxemburg’s arguments had begun to resonate among broader sections of the working class.
 Especially in the aftermath of the strikes of 1912–13, which failed in the face of the employers’ bitter resistance, the dissatisfaction of the workers with the official unions increased noticeably.

 The outbreak of the World War in August 1914 temporarily halted the process of radicalization.
 But by 1915–16, the social discontent of the working class, exacerbated by the war, surged over the barriers erected by the official unions.
 The old bureaucratic arguments against the political mass strike finally received their decisive answer in October–November 1918 with the outbreak of the German Revolution.
-The revolutionary character of the mass movement expressed itself, as had been anticipated theoretically by Luxemburg and foreshadowed practically in the Russian Revolution, in new forms of organization rank-and-file committees and especially workers' councils that had emerged in opposition to the official unions.
+The revolutionary character of the mass movement expressed itself, as had been anticipated theoretically by Luxemburg and foreshadowed practically in the Russian Revolution, in new forms of organization — rank-and-file committees and especially workers councils — that had emerged in opposition to the official unions.

-The interests of the working class are not served by cynically glorifying its spontaneity that is, the prevailing level of consciousness and the given forms of organization.
-In the case of Slaughter and similar ex-Marxists, such testimonials to spontaneity serve merely as a cover for their own collaboration with the treacherous labor and trade union bureaucracies.
+The interests of the working class are not served by glorifying its spontaneity — that is, the prevailing level of consciousness and the given forms of organization.
+In the case of Slaughter and similar ex-Marxists, such testimonials to spontaneity serve merely as a cover for their own collaboration with the labor and trade union bureaucracies.
 We make no apologies for our insistence that the future of the working class depends on the strength of our political interventions and the success of our efforts to raise its consciousness.